pfroud/bike-prices/scripts_to_scrape/readme.md

 # scripts_to_scrape/

-This folder contains web scrapers to collect data about bikes from their websites.
+This folder contains web scrapers to collect data about bikes from brand websites.

 ## Overview

 Each brand lays out their website differently so each brand has its own scraper.
 For each website, this pattern is followed:

-1. go to a page which lists versions of a model
+1. Go to a page which lists versions of a model.
-1. run `[brand]_get_links.js` to print links for that model
+1. Run `[brand]_get_links.js` to print links for that model.
-1. open all the links
+1. Open all the links.
-1. on each page with a version, run `[brand]_read_bike.js` to extract info about the version and write it to [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API)
+1. On each page with a version, run `[brand]_read_bike.js` to extract info about the version and write it to [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
-1.  return to the page with the links. all the versions and outputs it in a single comma-separated value table
+1. Return to the page with the links. all the versions and outputs it in a single comma-separated value table.

 So, the scraping is far from totally automated.
 I made one fully automated scraper, at [`specialized/python_version/`](specialized/python_version/).
 It was more work than I thought it would be.